onenetwork/onechain-back-client/README.md

 Licensed under the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

+## Javascript Client

-## Installation
+### Installation

-The client is available as a public npm module.
+The javascript client is available as a public npm module.
 You can install it using the following command:

 ```
 npm install -P @onenetwork/one-backchain-client
 ```

-## Sample Usage
+### Sample Usage

 ```javascript
 oneBcClient = require('@onenetwork/one-backchain-client');